Maryam189/Anomaly-Detection-in-Multivariate-Time-Series-Data/README.md

 # Anomaly Detection Framework Using Contrastive Learning and GAN

+## Introduction
-This project implements an anomaly detection framework that integrates contrastive learning and Generative Adversarial Networks (GANs) to mitigate overfitting in multivariate time series data.
-The framework utilizes a Transformer-based Autoencoder and data augmentation techniques employing geometric distribution masks.
+This project implements an anomaly detection framework that leverages contrastive learning and Generative Adversarial Networks (GAN) to address overfitting in multivariate time series data.
+The implementation integrates various techniques, including data augmentation with geometric distribution masks, a Transformer-based Autoencoder, and contrastive loss, to achieve robust anomaly detection.

 ## Dependencies